amcneil36/amcneil36.github.io/blogs/additional-scrum-recommendations.md

 ### Product Backlog
 The product backlog needs to be sorted by priority with the highest priority items on the top.
 This way the team can primarily just look at the top of the backlog to see which work is about to be worked on.

 The further down the product backlog, the less sense it makes to break down the product backlog item (PBI).
-This is because when the PBI is farther away from being worked on, there is more time that will pass by until then at which point the market could change, the customer could change their mind, or some earlier PBI's that this PBI depends on got coded up in a different way which changes how this PBI needs to be done.
+This is because when the PBI is farther away from being worked on, there is more time that will pass by until the PBI will be worked on at which point the market could change, the customer could change their mind, or some earlier PBI's that this PBI depends on got coded up in a different way which changes how this PBI needs to be done.
 So trying to break down a PBI that is farther out could result in a lot of your time going to waste.

 We should have one backlog for each product so it is easy to see which work we should work on at any point of time.